ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The default format of the transfer context identifier is JSON, with base64 encoding.

-The mechanisms to establish this value between the sender and receiver gateways may be utilized prior commencing the SAT protocol.
-Specifically, these are expected to be negated prior to the establishment of the SAT protocol and are out of scope for this document.
+The Transfer Context ID (transferContextId) value is established by the sender application (possibly with the assistance of the sender gateway) in the origin network.
+The value is then communicated to the receiving application in the destination network prior to the commencement of the SAT protocol.
+Both the sender gateway and receiver gateway must understand how to process the transferContextId value.
+The value is used in the Transfer Proposal Message (with message type satp:msgtype:transfer-proposal-msg) between the two gateways.

+The mechanism to derive the Transfer Context ID value and to communicate it between the applications is outside the scope of the current specification.

 ### Session ID: